Sharma7694/Food-restaurant-website-/README.md

-# Food-restaurant-website-
+# •	Online Restaurant Website
-This project is food restaurant website.
+This project is •	Online Restaurant Website.